sokcheng/Kitsuchan-NG/README.md

 `kitsuchan-ng` reads its config from environment variables.
 The following ones are **mandatory**:

 * `API_KEY_DISCORD` - OAuth token for your Discord bot account.
 * `API_KEY_IBSEARCH` - API key for IbSear.ch.
-You can easily get one for free with no registration needed, so there's no excuse for you not to get one.
+You can get one for free with no registration.

 Optionally, you may set the following as well:

+* `COMMAND_PREFIX` - Override the command prefix with anything of your liking.
 * `WHITELIST_NSFW` - This contains a list of channel IDs for which NSFW content may be posted.
-* `COMMAND_PREFIX` - Override the command prefix with anything of your liking.

 To run the program, it's suggested you do something like: